Training Transition Policies via Distribution Matching for Complex Tasks: Deep Q Network

 \section{Deep Q Network}

 Our DQNs have a two-layer \textit{ReLU} with 128 units.
 The Adam optimizer is used with learning rate 1e-4 and mini-batch size of 64 to update DQNs.
 All of the replay buffers of DQNs store one million samples.
+We simply set $r_s$ to 1 and $r_f$ to -1 for all of the six environments.
 If DQNs can be trained separately like when training transition policies, the total interaction with an environment can be greatly reduced.
 However we trained all DQNs together here and the number of interactions and updates can be seen in Table \ref{q_net_table_for_arm_manipulation} and \ref{q_net_table_for_bipedal_locomotion}.